xfiveco/generator-chisel/README.md

 4. Create styles in `src/styles`.
 5. Once you are done with front-end development a WordPress developer will add required functionality to the templates

+### Moving `src` folder to the theme folder (available in 0.4 release)

+If you prefer having the `src` folder in your theme folder, you can move it there easily:

+1. Move the `src` folder to the theme folder - `wp/wp-content/themes/your-theme`
+2. Change `chisel.src.base` property on line 13 in `package.json` to `wp/wp-content/themes/your-theme/src`

 ## Credits
 A lot of Chisel functionality is copied from or inspired by [Limelight Generator](https://github.com/piotrkulpinski/generator-limelight).
 Thanks, Piotrek ;)